Strange manifesto: Friendly Federal Killer

 "When you read his manifesto, it's clear that he hates Christians, that's for sure.
 He hates Christians, it's a real hatred," Trump said, adding that the man "had a lot of hate in his heart for quite a long time."

-The shooter had sent the manifesto to his family members about ten minutes before he opened fire, according to The New York Post, which reportedly obtained the writing through an anonymous American official.
+The gunman had sent the manifesto to his family members about ten minutes before he opened fire, according to The New York Post, which obtained the document through an anonymous US official.
+The man's brother reportedly handed it over to police.

-In the manifesto, the man revealed that he was determined to kill people in the Trump administration "from the highest to the lowest."
+In the manifesto, the man reveals that he was determined to kill people in the Trump administration "from the highest to the lowest."

-The manifesto contained references to civilian casualties in the war against Iran, tougher measures against immigration, and the scandal surrounding the late sex offender Jeffrey Epstein - without directly mentioning the president.
+The letter contains references to civilian casualties in the war against Iran, tougher measures against immigration and the scandal surrounding the deceased sex offender Jeffrey Epstein - without directly mentioning the president.

 “Anti-Trump”